-The Sustainability Committee will continue to ensure sustainability issues and opportunities in Weston are proactively managed, advising the Selectmen and collaborating with Town departments and committees.
+The Committee’s focus is to ensure sustainability issues and opportunities in Weston are proactively managed, advising the Select Board and collaborating with Town departments and committees.
 The Committee will recommend, develop and monitor programs designed to enhance Weston’s long-term sustainability and resilience in response to environmental, resource and energy challenges.
+The full committee charge details 10 action items.

-The Sustainability Committee is made up of seven voting members and at-large members are appointed by the Selectmen for a three-year term.
+The Sustainability Committee is made up of seven voting members and at-large members are appointed by the Select Board for a three-year term.

 Term expires: 2021